basho/basho_docs/source/languages/en/riak/references/appendices/MapReduce-Implementation.md

 ```

 You can increase the amount of memory allocated to the Javascript VM stack by editing your app.config.
-The follwing will increase the stack size from 8MB to 32MB:
+The following will increase the stack size from 8MB to 32MB:

 ```erlang
 {js_thread_stack, 8}